madewithkoji/koji-custom-vcc-sdk/README.md

 ### Using custom controls

-To make a custom control accessible to Koji templates, you must serve it at a custom domain.
+To make a custom control accessible to Koji app, you must serve it at a custom domain.
 After you publish the project, add a subdomain under the `koji-vccs.com` root domain.

-Then, you can use the control in a Koji template in one of these ways.
+Then, you can use the control in a Koji app in one of these ways.

 * (Recommended) With the @withkoji/core package, call the `Koji.ui.capture.custom` method with the subdomain name.
 For example: